 2022 / website

-Refreshing a product and everything that goes with it at MailerLite
+Refreshing a SaaS website and product at MailerLite

 Most UX case studies focus on one isolated feature.
 Yet growth comes not from perfection in one area but from a coherence across every facet of your product.
-For more than two years, I worked with dev, product, and marketing teams to design and launch new features, strategize marketing campaigns, and unify our brand voice through the first ever design system and brand guidelines created at MailerLite.
+For almost three years, I worked with dev, product, and marketing teams to design and launch new features, strategize website direction, and unify our product voice through an in-depth set of practices and guidelines.

-Here is a sampling of a few of the many projects that I worked on.
+Here is a sampling of the many projects that I worked on.

 produced at: in-house design team

-I joined MailerLite to finalize a complete overhaul of the product.
-One of the key features that originally set ML apart from it's competitors was its drag-&-drop editor, the first in the email marketing industry.
+One of the key features that originally set MailerLite apart from it's competitors was its drag-&-drop editor, the first in the email marketing industry.

 Research told us that many users were confused by the layout of the components within the refactored builder - a point of major friction.
 We drastically redesigned the editor UI to solve these issues, and added a simplified AI Subject Line generator that became one of our fastest-adopted features.

-Using Statamic gave use the flexibility to create custom components that our team could use to quickly build their own pages with a visual builder.
-Although still at the start of my development journey, I was able to design, iterate on, and develop one of our key new Community features, the Wall of Love.
+We also chose this time to rebuild the website using Statamic, giving us the flexibility to create custom components that our team could use to quickly build their own pages with a visual builder.
+Although still at the start of my development journey, I was able to design, iterate on, and develop one of our key new community features, the Wall of Love.

 The final product is easy to update and manage for our community team members, and maintained our clean, simple-solution-first design ethos.
 To this date, the page is regularly updated by members of non-dev teams without issue.

 Post-launch, we moved on to the next step in our growth-focused design updates.
-Alongside my PM, I founded the first CRO team at MailerLite.
-Together we created a consistent process for conducting website-visitor research and synthesizing it into experiments.
+Together with my PM, we created a repeatable process for conducting website-visitor research and synthesizing it into experiments.

-Within the first year, we found that our tiny CRO team had produced outsize gains when it came to both new signups and plan upgrades.
+Within the first year, we found that our tiny growth team had produced outsize gains when it came to both new signups and plan upgrades.

-The final step in our redesign of MailerLite was to create guidelines that anyone could follow.
-In 2020, the ML team rapidly grew from a twenty person team to more than a hundred.
-Through the first ten years of business, the mindset around design was summed up in this stakeholder quote, "Good designers don't need brand guidelines."
+The final step in our redesign was to create guidelines that anyone could follow.
+Although the MailerLite team had rapidly grown, the mindset around design was still dogmatically what had worked for a smaller team, summed up in this quote;

-When I joined the team in early 2021, it was clear that this mindset - coupled with rapid growth - had created multiple, fast-growing issues around design consistency, resulting in hundreds of hours of consistent revisions and wasted time.
-After interviewing multiple team members, it was discovered that different PM's even gave different responses about what the brand was, what it looked like, and who it was for.
+When I joined the team in early 2021, it was clear that this mindset had created multiple, fast-growing issues around design consistency, resulting in hundreds of hours of constant revisions and wasted time.

 There was no source of truth.